akave-ai/akave-docs/content/akave-o3/solutions-and-integrations/snowflake.md

     - **region:** akave-network

 > **Note:** All commands pointing to Akave should use one of the custom endpoints listed in the [Akave Environment](/akave-o3/introduction/akave-environment) documentation.
->
-> For high performance workloads we recommend using the Streaming API endpoint (https://o3-rc2.akave.xyz) as it is designed to quickly read and write data to our decentralized storage nodes without waiting for blockchain finality.

 ## Setup Guide